The ability to focus while coding is incredibly important for developers.

 - Daily average

 Considering WakaTime is primarily a coding productivity tracker, and that Clockify is primarily a work hours tracker, you can combine the two, to streamline your coding business.
 Once you have your WakaTime productivity results, just use this data to calculate payroll and billable hours in Clockify.

 No “best productivity tools for programmers” list would be complete without some sort of task manager.
-Todolist is a simple to-do app where you can add tasks, view them, and mark as done when finished.
+Todo.txt is a simple open-source to-do tool where you can add tasks, view them, and mark as done when finished.
 It’s low-key and fast, and lets you manage your tasks from the command line or from Todo.txt apps.